Been asked to undertake Bat Surveys in Solihull, Shirley, or surrounding areas, may come as a surprise to you, your builders, or your architect.

 Up to three emergence surveys are required to assist in determining the type of roost which is present and the species using them.

-You can find out more about what ecologists look for during bats surveys here.
+You can find out more about what the chase ecology team look for during bats surveys here.

 Bat Mitigation in Solihull